SilviaS152002/ArticulatedCarFramework/README.md

 Includes a teeny tiny little patch such that first-person car-pushing is based on your facing direction instead of where you are relative to the center of the car.

 Future plans:
-- A powertrain system that lets you define separate parts for engine / transmission combos then put them together.
-It probably will be a lot more simplified than the original game implementation.
+- ~~A powertrain system that lets you define separate parts for engine / transmission combos then put them together.
+It probably will be a lot more simplified than the original game implementation.~~
+- Bodging the vanilla diesel engine code onto articulated cars.